ckeditor/ckeditor4/custom/DISTRIBUTION.md

 1. Commit and push the changes: "Delete all files in preparation for new distribution"

-1. Copy all files from the new build folder to the working copy folder
+1. Copy all files from the new build folder to the working copy folder, for example

+   * `cp -r ~/Downloads/ckeditor/* ./`

 1. Run the script `syncdist.sh` giving it the location of the working copy folder.